-- Installing Forcepoint DLP (for Forcepoint DLP Endpoint deployment) - If you are installing Forcepoint DLP Endpoint, and you plan to install the Neo endpoint agent, follow the procedures in the Forcepoint Dynamic User Protection Help. - Installing Forcepoint Web Security (for hybrid Forcepoint Web Security Endpoint deployment) Web Security installation is not required for a cloud Forcepoint Web Security Endpoint deployment. - Installing Forcepoint URL Filtering (for Remote Filtering deployment) - Installing Forcepoint Next Generation Firewall (for Forcepoint ECA deployment) - Forcepoint CASB installation is not required for a Forcepoint CASB Endpoint deployment.
-Forcepoint CASB is a cloud-based Forcepoint solution.
+- Installing Forcepoint DLP (for Forcepoint DLP Endpoint deployment) - If you are installing Forcepoint DLP Endpoint, and you plan to install the Neo endpoint agent, follow the procedures in the Forcepoint Dynamic User Protection Help. - Installing Forcepoint Web Security (for hybrid Forcepoint Web Security Endpoint deployment) Web Security installation is not required for a cloud Forcepoint Web Security Endpoint deployment. - Installing Forcepoint URL Filtering (for Remote Filtering deployment) - Installing Forcepoint Next Generation Firewall (for Forcepoint ECA deployment)

-Note Forcepoint DLP and Forcepoint Web Security are installed as modules on the Forcepoint Security Manager.
+Forcepoint DLP and Forcepoint Web Security are installed as modules on the Forcepoint Security Manager.
 For more information about the Forcepoint Security Manager, see the Forcepoint Security Manager Help.